GerHobbelt/TinyColor/README.md

 ## JavaScript color parsing

 Fast, small color manipulation and conversion for JavaScript.
 TinyTinyColor is allows many forms of input, while providing color conversions and other color utility functions.
 It has no dependancies.

+TinyTinyColor is derived from [TinyColor](http://bgrins.github.io/TinyColor/), with the less useful parts (like named colors) removed.

 [![Build Status](https://travis-ci.org/autopulated/TinyTinyColor.png?branch=master)](https://travis-ci.org/autopulated/TinyTinyColor)